African migrants protest at embassies against Israeli detention

 Netanyahu said Israel would continue encouraging migrants to leave or find countries to accept them.
 He said 2,600 left in 2013 and "this year we shall remove more of them."

-Hotline for Migrant Workers, an organisation that advocates for the Africans, accuses Israel of pressuring detainees to accept payouts and leave the country.
+Hotline for Migrant Workers, an organization that advocates for the Africans, accuses Israel of pressuring detainees to accept payouts and leave the country.

 (Editing by Jeffrey Heller, Angus MacSwan and Crispian Balmer)